 - Crush and add saltines to bread.

-- Mix together bread, saltines, onions, meat, egg, and ½ of the can of tomato soup.
+- Mix together bread, saltines, onions, meat, egg, oregano, and 1/2 of the can of tomato soup.

 - Place in loaf pan.

-- Bake at 350 for one hour or until inside temperature reaches 160 degrees.
+- Bake at 350 for 45 minutes or until inside temperature reaches 160 degrees.

 - Pour remainder of tomato soup across top of meatloaf and cook an additional 10 minutes.